 Industry Academia Partnership Programme - India

-Our overall objective for the Programme is to strengthen the capacity of Indian engineering higher education and research institutions to carry out teaching, research and knowledge-related activities through partnership with industry and UK stakeholders.
+Our overall objective for the Programme is to strengthen capacity and develop capabilities within Indian engineering higher education and research institutions to carry out excellent teaching, research and innovation-related activities through collaboration with industry and UK counterparts.

 A call for proposals for the programme is now open.